simonsobs/sotodlib/docs/axisman.rst

 specific uses within the pipeline so that functions can be written to expect a specific set of fields.
 Not all AxisManagers will have all these fields by default and many fields are linked to documentation locations where more details can be found.
-There are meant to prevent naming collisions and more will be added here as the code develops.
+These are meant to prevent naming collisions and more will be added here as the code develops.

 * ``dets`` - the axis for detectors